raspberrypilearning/how-are-you/en/step_1.md

 ## Introduction

 Have you ever wondered how people are feeling but, because you don’t speak their language, you can't ask them?
 Make an e-card for family, friends or peers across the world who speak a different language.
 Choose a sprite to represent you speaking in their language.
-Impressive!

 ### What you will make

 Click the green flag.
-When the left-and sprite stops speaking, click the right-hand sprite to write a reply in the box provided.
-Click the blue tick to translate your message.
+When the left-hand sprite stops speaking, click the right-hand sprite to write a reply in the box provided.
+Then click the blue tick to translate your message.

 --- no-print ---